JeppeOEM/jeppeOEM.github.io/README.md

 The site is a playground where I experiment with combining my own ANSI art with CSS animations.
 Since ANSI isn’t naturally compatible with the web, and every ANSI to HTML converter I’ve tried does a poor job in regards to making it easy to animate with CSS, i hope to find a more optimal way of converting ANSI to HTML and build it later.

-It’s very much a work in progress—a small labor of love with a backlog of bugs and ideas that I’m still working through, but a minimal viable product is ready to be shown.
+It’s very much a work in progress and where i experiment, and there is still a backlog of bugs and ideas that I’m still working through, but a minimal viable product is ready to be shown.